sdondley/Dist-Zilla-for-Beginners/tutorial1.md

 ...and you should see something like this output to the terminal:

 ```

 Fetching file:///home/Greetings/Greetings-0.001.tar.gz ...
 OK
 Configuring Greetings-0.001 ...
 OK
 Building and testing Greetings-0.001 ...
 OK
-Successfully installed Greetings-0.001
-1 distribution installed
+Successfully installed Greetings-0.001 1 distribution installed

 ```

 Nice, now our module is available to use anywhere on our system.
 So congrats, you've successfully built your very first distribution with `Dist::Zilla` and distributed it successfully, even if only to yourself.
+But feel free to email the tarball to your friends and astonish them with what your new module can do.
+Later in the tutorial, we will show you how to upload your work to CPAN so you can find an even wider audience for your modules.

-There is certainly a lot more to learn but you now have the basic understanding that you use `dzil`, along with its subcommands, to help you automate the process of generating a distribution.
+You now have a rudimentary understanding of how to use `dzil`, along with its subcommands, to help you automate the process of generating a distribution.